 - Now to connect the wires, connect the positive wire coming from the cigarette socket to the yellow and red wires on the stereo’s plug.
 In addition, connect the black wire to the ground wire.
 This will be the same color on the back of the wiring harness.

 - Cover up all naked connections with electrical tape.

-- Now complete everything by pushing back the cigarette socket into the hole and push the car stereo back into its din slot.
+- Now complete everything by pushing back the cigarette socket into the hole and pushing the car stereo back into its din slot.

-- Finally, reconnect the positive terminal back onto the battery and start your car.
-The headunit should startup with the ignition.
+- Finally, reconnect the positive terminal back to the battery and start your car.
+The head unit should startup with the ignition.

 2. Find Another 12V Source

 If you have a multimeter, just find another set of wires that will give you 12 volts.
 All you need to do in this case is to splice the wires and tap the remote wires to each one.
 Of course, you should match polarity (+ and -).

 Only do this if you have some knowledge of electronics and know what you are doing!